 - Most of the points available in the selection criteria are for Academic achievement.
-Students should therefore choose subjects in which they can perform well. - Work experience and community service should be planned early, documented fully and references obtained. - Completing AQF qualifications through the CareerLink programme in Year 11 and 12 can substantially improve opportunities for TAFE course selection. - It is increasingly possible to transfer from completed TAFE courses to a range of university courses, with substantial credit. - Two general trends regarding TAFE entry are: - 1.
-About 80% of TAFE applicants receive their first or second preference. - 2.
-Because entry is driven by demand and supply, the entry scores for the same course vary considerably between TAFE colleges in different localities and are generally lower for TAFE colleges in rural and regional areas.
+Students should therefore choose subjects in which they can perform well. - Work experience and community service should be planned early, documented fully and references obtained. - Completing AQF qualifications through the VET programme in Year 11 and 12 can substantially improve opportunities for TAFE course selection. - It is increasingly possible to transfer from completed TAFE courses to a range of university courses, with substantial credit. - General trends regarding TAFE entry are: - ➤ About 80% of TAFE applicants receive their first or second preference. - Because entry is driven by demand and supply, the entry scores for the same course vary considerably between TAFE colleges in different localities and are generally lower for TAFE colleges in rural and regional areas.

-THE CAREERLINK PROGRAMME, VOCATIONAL EDUCATION AND TRAINING (VET)
+GENERAL COURSES, VOCATIONAL EDUCATION AND TRAINING (VET) and CAREERLINK